tutanck/axios-api-client-gen/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />I recently fell in ❤️ with issues! <br />Feel free to check [issues page](https://github.com/tutanck/axios-api-client-gen/issues).
+Contributions, issues and feature requests are welcome!<br />I recently fell in ❤️ with BTS and issues! <br />Feel free to check [issues page](https://github.com/tutanck/axios-api-client-gen/issues).

 ## Show your support